mlai-bonn/SeminarDeepLearning/s05_ConvolutionalNetworks.md

 ## §9.4 Convolution and Pooling as an Infinitely Strong Prior

-In machine learning problems we often introduce prior assumptions (or preferences) about the model class, e.g. in the form of a probability distribution on its parameters.
+In machine learning problems we often introduce prior assumptions (or preferences) about the model, e.g. in the form of a probability distribution on its parameters.
 The strength of the prior depends on how concentrated its probability distribution is, which can for example be reflected in the weight of a regularization term added to the loss.
 A Gaussian distribution with small variance is a classic example of a strong prior.

 When talking about an infinitely strong prior, we refer to the idea that it constrains some of the parameters to have a specific value.
 In this sense, a convolutional layer can be considered as a fully-connected layer with an infinitely strong prior on its weights, since most of the weights are constrained to be zero (the corresponding Toeplitz matrix is very sparse) and the weights of one unit must be the same as those of its neighboring unit just shifted by stride (corresponding to the rows of Toeplitz matrix).
 Similarly, pooling can be thought of as a prior putting infinitely strong constraint that each unit should be invariant to small translations of the input.

 An important inference is that convolution and pooling can cause underfitting, like any prior which is strong enough and whose assumptions about the model are not realistic enough.
 For example, if the precise spatial information is very relevant for the task, pooling can cause underfitting.
-Similarly, When it is important to incorporate features from different locations of the input, convolution may be undesirable.
+Similarly, When it is important to incorporate features from very distant locations of the input, convolution may be undesirable.

 Another key takeaway is that convolutional models should only be compared to other convolutional models and not to other types of models for performance.
 For example, it is not fair to compare a CNN to an MLP as the latter can learn even if we permute all the pixels in the image - provided enough training data.